csc301-fall-2017/project-team-12/deliverables/iteration-02.plan.md

 * All work is done in **subteams**.
 Subteams are formed for each task, and members are assigned to a team based on personal interest and skill set.
 * **Trello Board**: our main organization tool for assigning tasks and keeping track of our progress.
 For each task, a card on Trello will be created.
 Every card will have a subteam assigned to it, as described above.
 All cards will be in one of the following lists: to be done, in progress, testing, review and done.
 All cards will start in the "to be done" list and move along the pipeline, as subteams make progress on the tasks.
 Task priority is discussed on individual basis.
 Tasks are pretty general (for example, "implement log in activity"), so one subteam will probably work on the same task for the entire iteration.
 * **Slack**: main communication channel.
 All discussion regarding the project should be there.
 We will create new threads per discussion to have an organized discussion process.
 We will have a separate channel for each subteam.
-* **Facebok Messenger**: used as a notification tool for group meetings.
+* **Facebook Messenger**: used as a notification tool for group meetings.
 We chose this over doing everything in Slack, because everybody checks Messenger often, which may not be true for Slack.
 * **Meeting minutes**: we keep track of what is discussed during our meetings so that important points mentioned during meetings are not forgotten, and we can refer to them later.
 During our meetings people raise a lot of good points but it's hard to remember them all.
 Meeting minutes help us remember a good idea and possibly discuss it more.

 #### Git / GitHub workflow